stevennevins/house-protocol/README.md

 3. Anyone who can capture a niche of player experience can deploy an HDealer from the HDealerFactory and earn revenue without having to take on the risk of raising and securing a bankroll

+4. Anyone freely swap in an out of the HPool to earn a share of house edge

 ## Quickstart - Frontend

 ```bash